FHA 3 4 unit self sufficiency test and calculator

 Why does FHA require the self-sufficiency test?

 Whatever the reason, it appears the rule is here to stay.
 In a way, it’s a good thing.
-The test can tell you whether the home is likely to be a solid cash-flowing property or one that will drain you each month.
+The test can tell you whether the home is likely to cash flow or drain you each month.

 How to get acceptable rent estimates